 The concept of

 as should be harder to type than two letters and two spaces.
-And it should have a look/feel that screams at the programmer scrolling past.
+And it should have a look/feel that screams at the programmer as they go scrolling past.

 as should not be the main recommendation in Rust by Example - it should be in the annex.
 From/Into methods and TryFrom/TryInto methods should be the default, easiest, and most-recommended way to convert integers.